Behind every great SEO strategy stands a great blog.

 Although you should post regularly, there needs to be a balance between posting regularly and posting something worthwhile.
 Blogging for the sake of it is meaningless and your users will see straight through it.

-It’s all about building value for your website through your blog.
+It’s about building value for your website and your brand.

 Imagine yourself as a customer, what would you want to know about your business or industry?
 You’re an industry expert, so you’ll have a good idea of what your customers need.

 This is the issue with some blogs, there’s too much self-promotion going on.
-Your blog isn’t an area of the website to promote yourself and write content to optimise your website.
-Your blog should provide useful information to your users and show off your company’s personality.
+Your blog isn’t an area of the website to promote yourself and write content to optimise your site.
+Your blog should provide valuable information to your users.
+Sure, you can show off your brand’s personality through the language or imagery you use.

 Blogs take time to develop.
 Writing them often seems like a work in progress, in the fact you pick a broad subject and work on finding a specific topic to focus on for the blog post.
 But something which you need to confirm before you get ahead of yourself and start typing away is the structure and format of your blogs.